archiboi69/archestra/draft_text_v2.md

 One promising approach to bridging this market gap is collaborative housing, an umbrella term encompassing various forms of resident-led development.
 While diverse forms of collaborative housing have gained traction across Europe, implementing such models in Poland requires careful consideration of the local context.
 Research indicates that collaborative housing faces several cultural and practical barriers in Poland.
 Young Poles strongly prioritize individual homeownership, viewing it as a marker of life success, and generally resist shared living arrangements.
 For those more inclined to sharing resources, financial savings emerge as the primary motivation, while concerns about lengthy development processes, limited space, and shared ownership structures act as significant deterrents (Lis et al., 2023).

-Given these cultural preferences and constraints, this thesis focuses specifically on collective self-development as the most promising collaborative housing model for the Polish market.
+Given these cultural preferences and constraints, this thesis focuses specifically on one branch of collaborative housing —collective self-development— as the most promising collaborative housing model for the Polish market.
 At its core, collective self-development involves coordination between future residents and other stakeholders throughout the development process, with residents actively participating in planning, design, and sometimes construction while maintaining individual autonomy in their living spaces (Czischke et al., 2021).
 This approach aligns with local preferences while leveraging the benefits of group coordination.

 The following table illustrates how collective self-development positions itself as a "third way" between traditional developer-built and individual self-build housing: